ProjectDrawdown/solutions/CONTRIBUTING.md

 # Contributing to Project Drawdown Solutions

 Welcome to the Project Drawdown Solutions repository!
 We're excited that you're here and want to help with solutions to climate change.
-TThese guidelines are designed to make it as easy as possible to get involved.
+These guidelines are designed to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below, please let us know by [opening an issue](https://github.com/ProjectDrawdown/solutions/issues)!